ByKsTv/Everything/Flights/README.md

 Everything about Flights.

-## Passport

-- a

 ## Tickets

 - [Skyscanner](https://www.skyscanner.co.il/)

 > Use multiple devices to check the price.
 >
 > Use same name on passport to order tickets.
 >
 > Use Fly Card.

 ## Hotels

 - [Booking](https://www.booking.com/)
 - [Airbnb](https://www.airbnb.com/)

 > Use multiple devices to check the price.

 ## Travel